QuantumRaC/Cybersec-Archive/notes/linux_notes.md

 - operator `>>`
     - also an output redirector but instead appends output at the bottom of the file
     - e.g. `echo newLine >> file` adds "newLine" at the bottom of file without replacing its contents

+# Files & Directories

+- `/etc`
+  - important root directory
+  - commonplace location to store system files
+  - **`sudoers.d`**: contains a list of users & groups that have permission to run sudo
+  - **`passwd`** & **`shadow`**: shows how the system stores passwords for each user encrypted in sha512
+- `/var`
+  - stores data frequently accessed / written by services / applications
+    - e.g. `/var/log/` - log files from running services / apps
+- `/root`
+  - home directory for the "root" system user
+- `/tmp`
+  - volatile and used to store data that only needs to be accessed once or twice
+  - contents cleared out once computer restarts
+  - **any user can write to this folder by default**; good place to store things like enumeration scripts